Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 The Company

 Today's idea is Realogy Holdings Corp.
-(RLGY).
 The stock closed at $7.59 on Friday, June 5, 2020.
 Despite the rally since originally recommending it to my Second Wind Capital members, on May 23rd, I still rate it a 'strong buy' and think $10 (or higher) is very possible.

 Per its 10-K, Realogy is largest U.S. real estate brokerage and franchise firm.
 The company operates marque real estate brands like Century 21, Coldwell Banker, Coldwell Banker Commercial, Corcoran, ERA, Sotheby's International Realty and Better Homes and Gardens Real Estate (see Exhibit A).